ATLBitLab/aurora/README.md

 ## Prerequisites

 - Node.js (v18 or later)
+- Docker and Docker Compose
 - A Phoenix node running locally or remotely
-- Docker and Docker Compose (only needed for local database setup)

 1. Clone the repository:
 ```bash